Skip to main content

 Full details are provided in the consultation documents.
 This web page also has a summary of the proposals.

-The closing time and date for submissions on all proposals is 5pm on 23 July 2025.
+Submissions on all proposals closed at 5pm on 30 July 2025.

 Species